 One of the benefits of Dulce is that there is very little traffic.
 The average commute to work is 10.43 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Dulce is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Dulce doesn't have a public transportation system that people use for their commute.

 The per capita income in Dulce in 2022 was $22,772, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $91,088 for a family of four.
 However, Dulce contains both very wealthy and poor people as well.